 A chest strap and detachable waiste belt keep this pack in place when it needs to be.
 However, be warned, the straps are small and won’t work well if your waist measures more than 40” around.

 This backpack is designed for cyclists who want to bring the bare minimum on a ride.
 With a very reasonable price, it is also ideal for someone who needs a pack but doesn’t have a lot to spend.

 Bonlex Hydration Pack

 Adjustable straps, including a waste and chest strap, make it possible for this bag to fit both a child and an adult.
-Padded should straps allow this bag to sit comfortably.
+Padded shoulder straps allow this bag to sit comfortably.

 This hydration pack allows you to carry enough water for a long ride while minimizing all other weight.
 It is great for longer rides where you do not require extensive gear and tools.